What is a Gate Valve

 – Seal Ports: Use PVC caps or wax-coated plugs on flanges.

-– Lubricate Stems: Apply NSF-approved grease on exposed stems.
+– Lubricate Stems: Apply high-quality grease on exposed stems.

 3. Long-Term Storage Protocol